FRRouting/frr/doc/user/kernel.rst

 *netlink*
   On recent Linux kernels (2.0.x and 2.2.x), there is a kernel/user communication support called `netlink`.
-It makes asynchronous communication between kernel and Frr possible, similar to a routing socket on BSD systems.
+It makes asynchronous communication between kernel and FRR possible, similar to a routing socket on BSD systems.

   Before you use this feature, be sure to select (in kernel configuration)